codetricity/theta_list_files/README.md

   * gui components like buttons
 * controller
   * manage the http response. build the data that is shown on the response window. send it to view.
-  * individual http API request templates that are triggered and populated from view. there are so many...
+  * individual http API request templates that are triggered and populated from view
 * services
   * local storage (for example if on Windows desktop, the pictures folder)
   * fundamental http connection, error handling